fbpx

 Coeliac society advice

 Coeliac Australia has this to say: “Research into the use of precautionary (‘may contain’-type) statements in Australia has shown that manufacturers tend to overuse rather than underuse them.
 Part of what we do involves working with manufacturers where we can to minimise the unnecessary use of precautionary labelling to maximise food choices without compromising food safety”.
-Coeliac Australia recommends that those with coeliac disease avoid eating food with precautionary warning statements relating to gluten.
+Coeliac Australia recommends that those with coeliac disease avoid eating food with precautionary warning statements relating to gluten2.

 What does this mean for you?